 Minimum Age to Sail: 12 months old

-Family-Specific Accommodations: The Super Family Suite can accommodate up to six people and includes two connecting triple cabins, two bathrooms and two balconies.
+Family Cabins: The Super Family Suite can accommodate up to six people and includes two connecting triple cabins, two bathrooms and two balconies.
 This cabin also comes with a fixed per-cabin cost, not a per-person cost.

 Best Kid Features: Princess Cruises offers unique, immersive experiences for kids, both on and off of its ships.
 They include Discovery™, Discovery Family™ & Animal Planet™ Shore Excursions, indoor planetariums, meet-and-greets with local animals (re: Puppies in the Piazza), entertainment including The Voice of the Ocean (like the TV show, but at sea!), and story time, photos, games and crafts with the cruise line’s beloved mascot, Stanley, a giant teddy bear.
 That’s in addition to swimming pools, the Reef Family Splash Zone on Caribbean Princess, and three age-specific kids’ clubs with educational programming sponsored by Discovery™.